morgan-401-advanced-javascript/lab11Try2/README.md

 npm test
 * What assertions were made?
 * What assertions need to be / should be made?

+#### Questions from lab

+##### TODO: README Question:
+  * Now that we have some data about the user, how would we go about adding this user to our database? we would want to post the data that we receive to mongo

+  * What data should we save?
+  For google we would save the name and email
+  For github the name and github username

+  * What data is missing?
+  Missing from both:
+    role:
+    password:
+    Missing from Github
+    email:
+  * What considerations about storing this data do we need to take?
+  We would need to account for people using a different email or username for github vs google.
+Also would need to check if the user already exists.

 #### UML
 ![UML](./assets/UML.jpg)